jku-win-dke/SlotMachine-Optimizer/docs/index.md

 The Swagger interface of the REST server can be accessed via `http://localhost:8080/swagger-ui.html`.

-<h1 id="api-documentation">Api Documentation v0.0.1</h1>

 ## Datasets
-We also provide the generated datasets from our experiments as downloads:
+We also provide the datasets from our experiments as downloads:
 - [Run 1](https://final.at/coopis2022/run1.zip)
 - [Run 2](https://final.at/coopis2022/run2.zip)
 - [Run 3](https://final.at/coopis2022/run3.zip)
 - [Run 4](https://final.at/coopis2022/run4.zip)
+-
+<h1 id="api-documentation">Api Documentation v0.0.1</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.